-If you are new to chicken keeping, don’t be alarmed to see your chooks rolling around like crazy in the dirt!
-It can look hilarious, but also a bit strange!
-Rest assured this is a completely natural chicken behaviour.
-And quite literally, is a chicken ‘taking a bath’!
+If you are new to chicken keeping, don’t be alarmed to see your chooks rolling around like crazy in the dirt.
+It can look hilarious, but also a bit strange.
+Rest assured this is a completely natural chicken behavior.
+And quite literally, is a chicken taking a bath!

-Dust bathing is a very natural and necessary part of your chickens life.
+Dust bathing is a very natural and necessary part of your chicken’s life.
 Chickens use the dirt for a few reasons.
-Firstly, it is quite a social behaviour and actually provides your chicken with some exercise.
-It also seems to be calming technique!
+Firstly, it is quite a social behavior and actually provides your chicken with some exercise.
+It also seems to be calming technique.
 In warmer weather, chickens may dig down to find cooler soil.

 If you don’t provide a dust bath, chickens will find a spot themselves.
 Often this isn’t an ideal spot, they particularly like to do this in the middle of your vegetable gardens!

 Even small chicks or pullets will enjoy practicing dust bathing, as young as a few days old in a small tub of dry dirt in their brooder, and then once they move outside in the big girls’ dust bath.

 You can make a simple dust bath at home, and it can actually be quite fun!